tx-lin/vmSafeguard/README.md

 - <b> <code> curl </code> and <code> sudo </code> command need to be install  ! </b>
 - An ESXi Server operational and available trought your local network.
 - All machines of your ESXi need to have the VMwareTools, without it, EWMT can't run correctly.
-- VMs need to have names like this : Debian-10-64Bits not Debian 10 64bits (don't add space between each words)
+- VMs need to have a
+nomenclature like this : Debian-10-64Bits or Debian_10_64bits not Debian 10 64bits (don't add space between each words)
+- VMs need to be stored at the root of a specific datastore
 - SSH service, and ESXI shell need to be activated at the ESXI startup
 - "SSH password less" -> ssh-key pair between the two hosts for the auth.